Charities > Global Health > Dispensers

 Learn more about the impact of clean water

-Evidence Action's Dispensers for Safe Water program provides safe water access to more than 9 million people in rural Africa.
+Evidence Action's Dispensers for Safe Water programme provides safe water access to more than 10 million people in rural Africa.
 In this video, community member Mama Rosalia Lipesa reflects on how chlorine dispensers have impacted her village in Kenya.